5 of the healthiest fish to eat (and 5 to avoid)

 A number of environmental organizations have also advocated taking many fish off the menu.
 The large fish listed below are just five examples EatingWell chose to highlight: popular fish that are both depleted and, in many cases, carry higher levels of mercury and PCBs.
 The Environmental Defense Fund (EDF) has also posted health advisories on some of these fish at edf.org.

 1. Bluefin Tuna

-Most farmed salmon (and all salmon labeled “Atlantic salmon” is farmed) are raised in tightly packed, open-net pens often rife with parasites and diseases that threaten the wild salmon trying to swim by to their ancestral spawning waters.
-Farmed salmon are fed fishmeal, given antibiotics to combat diseases and have levels of PCBs high enough to rate a health advisory from EDF.
-Recently, however, freshwater-farmed Coho salmon have earned a Best Choice status from Seafood Watch.
-There is hope consumer pressure will encourage more farms to adopt better practices.
+Most farmed salmon are raised in tightly packed, open-net pens often rife with parasites and diseases that threaten the wild salmon trying to swim by to their ancestral spawning waters.
+Open-net farmed salmon are often given antibiotics to combat diseases, and their food and waste pollutes the ocean.
+Freshwater-farmed salmon have earned a Best Choice status from Seafood Watch and some open-net systems are rated as Good Alternatives (see more salmon recommendations from Seafood Watch).
+There is hope that consumer pressure will encourage more farms to continue to adopt better practices.

 Imported, longline mahi-mahi, or dolphinfish, is rated as one of the least eco-friendly fish by the Environmental Defense Fund.
 There is concern about bycatch, including sea turtles, seabirds and sharks, getting tangled in the fishing gear when mahi-mahi is fished.
 However, mahi-mahi caught in the U.S. and Ecuador with troll lines is ranked under Good Alternative by Seafood Watch and is the better choice if you're hankering for this particular fish.

 5. Halibut (Atlantic, wild)